Share Price:

 renewable electricity in our own operations

-year recognised as ‘Champion’ by ZDHC Foundation for chemicals management7
+year recognised as ‘Champion’ by ZDHC Foundation for chemicals management

-of products delivered by direct Tier 1 and 2 supply chain partners8 were assessed against our Water Conservation Framework
+of products were delivered by direct Tier 1 and 2 supply chain partners, assessed against our Water Conservation Framework

 As a member of The Fashion Pact, we collaborate with peers through its European Accelerator Programme.
 The programme’s aim is to enable more informed decision-making, with a focus on developing harmonised environmental data points covering energy, water and waste to ease the increasing reporting burden on suppliers while also improving access to quality primary data for brands.